diaarca/gds-ghost-hunter/game/README.md

 # Ghost Hunter Simulator

 This java implementation aims to simulate the `Ghost Hunter` game with multiple parameters.
-The goal is to allow anyone to confirm conjectures and observations on graphs (be aware, this not a theorem prover).
+The goal is to allow anyone to confirm conjectures and observations on graphs (be aware, this not a tool to prove).
 In any case, the framework will give you the average number of round needed in order to finish a game for each experiment graph.

 In order to configure your execution, you have a `config.toml` file as a configuration template.
-In this file you will found the following parameters:
+In this file you will find the following parameters:

 1. `nbSimu`: a natural positive integer which describe the number of time you want to repeat your execution.
 2. `policy`: the hunter strategy to use in order to chase the ghost over the graph.s.
    Below the accepted values for this parameter:

-- "RANDOM": the hunter will choose eat each round any vertex of the graph except the previous one (works on any `graphType` and any `execType`)
+- "RANDOM": the hunter will choose at each round any vertex of the graph except the previous one (works on any `graphType` and any `execType`)
-- "NEXT_VERTEX": the hunter will choose the vertex in a direction until he find the hunter (works on `graphType` = "N_CYCLE")
+- "NEXT_VERTEX": the hunter will choose the vertex in a direction until he finds the ghost (works on `graphType` = "N_CYCLE")

-3. `execType`: the execution type to apply over these ones:
+3. `execType`: the execution types are:

 - "SINGLE": the framework will repeat `nbSimu` times the experiment with the given `policy` over the given `graphType` (works on `graphType` = "N_CYCLE", "N_COMP" and "FROM_FILE")
 - "UP_TO_SIZE": the framework will repeat `nbSimu` times the experiment with the given `policy` over all constructed graph with the given `graphType` from 3 vertices up to `N` vertices (works on `graphType` = "N_CYCLE", "N_COMP")